nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Goals/Current Goals/Learn how to learn & understand better.md

 trackers:: TBD
 habits:: [[Sensemaking Sessions]] | [[Limit Watching Content While Working]] | [[Book Reading]]

+### Objectives
+- Maybe I can then give a presentation to Mami, Vihaan & Mama about what I learnt here.

 ### Check-In’s
 - [[10-May-22]] → The thing is out in the open.
 	- **I haven't read a book in many years now**